Background: Resistance toward chemotherapeutics is one of the main obstacles on the way

 of study design to identify bona fide markers.

-gather the data.
+to gather the data.
 An example of a search request: drug resistance AND cancer AND paclitaxel.

 Results: We have described a number of drug resistance mechanisms to various chemotherapeutics, as